 Adjustment plans should be signed off by your local (district/division) commissioner.

 When not in use, this form must be kept securely at all times, on a password protected device or in a locked storage unit.

 The information must not be shared without consent.
-If you'd like more information about handling data safely, view our frequently asked questions about data protection and managing information procedure.
+If you'd like more information about handling data safely, read our managing information procedure.
 If you need any advice on handling data, contact [email protected].

 Unit leaders will use this adjustment plan as a starting point for a discussion with you and the young member about how best to support the young member.

 The adjustment plan and discussion will help unit leaders to make adjustments in meetings, outings, and residential events to ensure Girlguiding is accessible for the young member.